3willows/messages/README.md

 - [ ] Add comments within the code
 - [ ] Make mobile friendly

+## ISSUES:-

+- Does not work on Safari browser on i-phone

 Source: Colt Steele Modern Javscript Bootcamp